eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V14.md

 ```
 make all
 ```
-:warning: If you just type `make`, rather than `make all` your build will fail, because the default `make` target is `exploded-image`.
+:warning: If you just type `make`, rather than `make all` your build will be incomplete, because the default `make` target is `exploded-image`.
 If you want to specify `make` instead of `make all`, you must add `--default-make-target=images` when you run the configure script.
-For more information, read this [issue](https://github.com/ibmruntimes/openj9-openjdk-jdk9/issues/34).

 A binary for the full developer kit (jdk) is built and stored in the following directory: